Laradock is a Docker-based PHP development environment.

 127.0.0.1 blog.test

-Exit from the container with exit.
-In the Laradock project, go to the mysql > docker-entrypoint-initdb.d folder and rename the createdb.sql.example file to createdb.sql.
-In this file, before the line that says FLUSH, add:
+Exit the container with exit.
+In the Laradock project, go to the mysql > docker-entrypoint-initdb.d folder and rename createdb.sql.example to createdb.sql.
+Before the line that contains FLUSH, add:

 CREATE DATABASE IF NOT EXISTS `blog` COLLATE 'utf8_general_ci' ;